sematic-ai/sematic/docs/api.md

 A resolver to resolver a graph in-memory.

 Each Future's resolution is tracked in the DB as a run.
-Each individual function's input argument and output value is tracked as an artifact.
+Each individual function's input arguments and output value are tracked as artifacts.

 #### Parameters